Cold plunge · Buyer's guide

 Tier 01 · Under $1,500 — entry / DIY

-Ice Barrel — 300
+Ice Barrel — Ice Barrel 300

 Best for: First-time cold plungers who want a real cold-water experience without committing to a chiller or a permanent installation.
+30.5" tall with an internal seat, polyurethane-foam insulation throughout, ships in 2–3 business days.

-Tier 02 · Under $2,500 — inflatable / portable
+Tier 02 · Under $3,000 — inflatable + optional chiller

-Tier 03 · $3,000–$4,500 — chiller-equipped mid-tier
+Tier 03 · $3,000–$5,000 — chiller-equipped mid-tier

-Tier 04 · At the $5,000 ceiling — self-chilling flagship
+Tier 04 · Worth the stretch — self-chilling flagship

-Plunge — The Plunge All-In
+Plunge — Plunge All-In Gen 2

 What we didn't include